-Consider also Chomsky's own inclusivity:
+Consider also Chomsky's own inclusivity as regards his conception of the 'language of thought':

-In the generation of the language of thought, the atomic elements are word-like, though not exactly words; for each language, the set of these elements is its lexicon.
-Lexical items are commonly regarded as cultural products, varying widely with experience, and linked to extra-mental entities.
-The latter assumption is expressed in the titles of standard works, such as W. V. O. Quine's influential study, Word and Object.
+...the atomic elements are word-like, though not exactly words; ... its lexicon.
+Lexical items are commonly regarded as cultural products......
 Closer examination of even the simplest words reveals a very different picture, one that poses many mysteries.

-This characterization factors in the creation of lexical vocabulary, so it is useful to separate this out by identification of "Lexical Creativity", which, we shall see, Chomsky leaves as a challenge and mystery for future investigation.
-Chomskyan Creativity implicitly may include Lexical Creativity, but inclusion is postponed for the current state of science.
+This characterization factors in the creation of lexical vocabulary, and it is useful to separate this out as "Lexical Creativity", which, we shall see, Chomsky leaves as a challenge for future investigation.
+Chomskyan Creativity is adjustable to cover Lexical Creativity, but inclusion is postponed in the current state of science.
+This corresponds to the advent and creation of a most important collection of human linguistic tools so looms important in the context of linguistic anthropology.

-He also quotes Descartes who proposed a new creative principle to account for the "human capacity for the unbounded and appropriate use of language":
+He also quotes Descartes who proposed a deeply creative principle to account for the "human capacity for the unbounded and appropriate use of language":